jackkershaw/portfolio/README.md

 - I realised that images weren't loading properly for my production build, so I put them in public as per the (Vite documentation)[https://vitejs.dev/guide/assets.html#importing-asset-as-url].
 - I fixed layout issues using `border-2 border-black` for Tailwind CSS and `console.log("test")` for JSX.
 - I took each page and component at a time - this helped speed up my workflow, as I could easily debug each one at a time and remain focussed.
+- I ran Google Lighthouse to check accessibility.
+While I was happy with the scores (100, 85, 100, 91), I realised there was more I could be doing for accessibility so I added meta description and increased the maximum scale to 5 in my 'index.html' according to the reccommendations.

 ## !TO DO